 If the dui sentence was termed as a “direct commitment” for one given the alternative of home detention or work release as opposed to jail or prison, there would be no violation of probation hearing at all to contest charges.
 Merely by virtue of the alternative corrections facility refusing to further supervise the defendant due to failure to abide by any of the facilities rules, a direct transfer of the probationer can be undertaken for the defendant to serve the conclusion of the suspended amount of jail time.

 One must know that if confronting a violation of probation accusation within a drunk driving case, the judge may decide the sentencing in any way he or she sees fit.
 Unlike the specific terms of the original dui agreement that must be either accepted in its entirety or rejected in its entirety by the sentencing judge, within the context of a proven violation of probation, the judge will seek the input of the respective parties from the prosecutor’s office, probation department and defense attorney.
 However, the ultimate decision on sentencing for the violation will be the judge’s alone.

 When and if a probation violation is alleged within a dui case, it is critical that I be contacted right away.
+We are Indianapolis DUI Attorneys who can help anywhere in Indiana.
 By pro active measures I can often coordinate a unified position between the assigned prosecutor and probation case officer to sway the sentencing options for a violation back in our favor.
 One of the most difficult impediments to the probationer is the attempts at traveling to a sufficient number of treatment sessions that may satisfy good faith attempts at rehabilitation when one’s license has been suspended.
 Although certainly beneficial and encouraged, an additional suggestion that I have made to many clients in appropriate circumstances is to explore alternative forms of therapy that may prove equally or more productive.